jagingrich/samo_website/README.md

-# Code and data creating the interactive map plan for the Sanctuary of the Great Gods, Samothrace
+# Interactive Map Plan for the Sanctuary of the Great Gods, Samothrace

 Code, text, images, and GIS files that support this Shiny interactive map: Jared Gingrich, May 20, 2023